Hurricane Shopping List

 Milk Group Items

-Shelf stable milk (keep chilled after opening), powdered milk (will need extra water), canned and boxed pudding (on grocery shelves, not in refrigerator section), nutritional drinks (e.g., Ensure).
+Shelf-stable milk (keep chilled after opening), powdered milk (will need extra water), canned and boxed pudding (on grocery shelves, not in the refrigerator section), nutritional drinks (e.g., Ensure).

 Vegetable Group Items